 I tried to make it right.
 I did get hold of the forum administrator, and had my thread removed.
 But what’s done is done, and I ruined a potential contact.

 Social media is like a bad tattoo.
 One bad decision can stay with you the rest of your life.

 The part where I should probably shut up:

 Here’s where I should stop.
 But I won’t.
 Because I can’t.
 It’s a disease.

 I feel compelled to say that this cuts both ways … your web presence is critical.
 Sometimes it’s all people have to go on.
 There’s no excuse for a reputable company of any size to represent themselves through a crappy free website covered with ads, with embarrassing misspellings.
 People will make judgments based on that presence, and there’s no reason it can’t be simple, stylish, well written, authoritative, and reputable.
-No reason.

 So if you’re on the other side of this coin, if you’re a production company, or a distributor, an agent or manager, don’t have a crappy website.
 There’s no excuse.
 Your website should be at least as good as you are.

 Otherwise, you just might find yourself missing out on some great talent who just doesn’t realize how awesome you are.